thomassuedbroecker/vue-simple-webapp/README.md

 ![](images/simple-webapp-01.png)

-The example application can run locally as native Vue.js application and in a container, where an [Nginx](https://www.nginx.com) is used as the webserver for the [Vue.js](https://vuejs.org) webapplication.
+The example application can run locally as native Vue.js application and in a container ([Podman](https://podman.io/)), where an [Nginx](https://www.nginx.com) is used as the webserver for the [Vue.js](https://vuejs.org) webapplication.
 You can also deploy the application to `IBM Cloud Code Engine`.

 The example application is also prepared to be integrated with [`IBM Cloud Watson Assistant`](https://cloud.ibm.com/catalog/services/watson-assistant#about).